mhaigh/MITgcm_perturb/README.md

 # How to run

 MAKE_FIGS.py is the executable script with which plots are produced.
 This reads in data stored in "data" directory.
-Users will need Python3 packages include netCDF4, scipy and MITgcmutils.
+Users will need Python3 packages including netCDF4, scipy and MITgcmutils.